avishekdas128/remote-config-schedule-backend/README.md

         - **Cases:**
           - None of the startDate, endDate or scheduledDate is passed, the update will be published immediately.
           - scheduledDate is passed, the update will be scheduled at that date for publishing.
-          - startDate & endDate is passed the update will be scheduled at the starting date and will be scheduled to be reverted back at the ending date.
+          - startDate & endDate is passed the update will be scheduled at the starting date and will be scheduled to be revert back at the ending date.
         - **Request Body:**
         ```json5
         {